 Arrange for photographs of the scene and all of the vehicles involved in the accidentl; please be sure to take as many photos as possible from different angles.

 Have a family member photograph all injuries and, to the extent possible, the medical treatment being provided to you.

 Do not sign any documents giving possession of your vehicle to any insurance companies without the approval of your attorney.

 Keep a record of all medical and other expenses in any way related to your injuries; keping a journal can be particularly helpful.

-In order to file a lawsuit that includes a claim for pain and suffering, the injured party must show proof that one of the following is present.
+In order to file a lawsuit that includes a claim for pain and suffering from a car crash, the injured party must show proof that one of the following is present:

 - Significant or permanent loss of an important bodily function

-- Injury that is permanent within a reasonable degree of medical certainty
+- An injury that is permanent within a reasonable degree of medical certainty

-First and foremost, Florida’s current PIP law further limits the amount of medical and or lost wage payments payments that they will cover if your initial treatment does not occur within 14 days of the motor vehicle accident.
+First and foremost, Florida’s current PIP (aka. "no-fault") law further limits the amount of medical and or lost wage payments that they will cover if your initial treatment does not occur within 14 days of the motor vehicle accident.

-Florida Statue 627.736 discusses some of the limitations on the coverage; for additional information feel free to contact the car accident lawyers in our Fort Myers office.
+Florida Statue 627.736 discusses some of the limitations on PIP coverage; for additional information feel free to contact the car accident lawyers in our Fort Myers office.